Friends. Floridians. Sports fans — I come bearing good news:

 Those in the local high-school football scene have been waiting for this moment since the postseason ended: It’s finally time for spring football.

-West Orange will get in its solo spring game against Viera at 7 p.m.
-Friday, May 17, but it’s really those practices beforehand Brown is anticipating the most.
+Olympia will get in its one spring game against Orange City University at 7 p.m.
+Thursday, May 17, but it’s really those practices beforehand Gabriel is anticipating the most.

 The game itself is just kind of the icing on the cake — so to speak — for the players.
 It’s a reward, and a break, from hitting one another and offers a real-game experience.